PO Box 23346

 Tonya resides in Lincoln, Nebraska.
-She became an active volunteer and advocate for workplace safety after the death of her Uncle Bobby (Robert Fitch) and was appointed USMWF's Deputy Director in February of 2015.
+She became an active volunteer and advocate for workplace safety after the death of her Uncle Bobby (Robert Fitch) and was appointed USMWF's Deputy Director in February of 2015 and Executive Director on November 1, 2017.

 Uncle Bobby fell 80ft off of a belt-operated man-lift in a local Archer Daniel Midland Plant (ADM) that he had worked at for over 30 years.
 His brother in-law found him that day and stayed by his side while the paramedics did everything they could do to help him however, Uncle Bobby could not be revived at the scene and was pronounced dead a few minutes later at the near by hospital.